• Skip to main content

 When to Score the Scottish Shortbread

-Preheat the oven to 325°.
+Preheat the oven to 325°F(165°C or 170°C).
 You can score and use your fork to poke the traditional holes, but these will mostly disappear when it bakes.
 So instead, I baked the shortbread for 20-21 minutes and pulled the pan out of the oven.

-I work fast and score my lines, taking a knife and going halfway down into the cookie dough.
-Then, with a fork, poke the holes.
+I work fast and score my lines, taking a knife and only going halfway down into the cookie dough.
+Score 1 line straight down the middle then 9 lines across.
+Now, with a fork, poke the holes.

 Score and pierce with a fork the top of the shortbread cookies.